Introduction

 Lastly, the BASE

-and BNRIND
+, and BNRIND

-columns can be derived using the admiral function derive_var_base()
+derived using the admiral function

 .
 Example calls are: